YouTube Earnings Calculator: How Much Do YouTubers Make?

 Understanding Your Results

-The calculator shows daily, monthly, and yearly earnings projections based on your inputs.
+The calculator shows monthly and yearly earnings projections from ad revenue.
 Remember that these are estimates—actual earnings will vary based on seasonality, content type, audience demographics, and YouTube's algorithm changes.

 YouTubers typically make $2-$4 per 1,000 views (RPM) from ad revenue.
 This means a channel with 10,000 daily views earns around $900-$1,200 per month.
 Finance and business channels can earn $8-$25 per 1,000 views, while gaming and entertainment channels typically earn $1-$3 per 1,000 views.
 Total earnings vary based on niche, audience location, and content type.